What Does a Data Architect Do? A Career Guide

 Developing the right skills is a big part of becoming a data architect.
 If you’re interested in this advanced data career, here’s a quick guide on how to get started.

-A bachelor’s qualification is a common entry-level requirement for data architects in the UK because it is a highly skilled position.
-Qualifications in computer science, data, computer engineering, or a similar field will enable you to start building the skills you’ll need on the job.
+A bachelor’s degree is the most common entry-level requirement for data architects, according to Glassdoor [2].
+Consider a computer science or data science degree to start building the skills you’ll need on the job.

-A job as a data architect is rarely an entry-level position.
-Instead, employers typically look for data architects with at least five years of experience in a data-related role, such as a data analyst, data engineer, or data scientist.
-You might start out in one of these positions to allow yourself to work your way up to being a data architect.
-These roles are well-suited to develop into data architect job opportunities because they frequently work under data architects in day-to-day operations.
+You can begin a career as an entry-level data architect after completing a bachelor's degree in computer science or a related field.
+You can then gain the experience to move into the next seniority level.

-Once you’ve started gaining experience, you might also opt to pursue a professional credential to enhance your resume.
+Once you’ve gained experience, you might also pursue a professional credential to enhance your resume.
 These are some options you might consider.

 Certified Data Professional (CDP): This credential from the Institute for Certification of Computing Professionals allows applicants to choose from specialisations like data analytics and design, business analytics, data integration and interoperability, data warehousing, enterprise data architecture, and data management.